General sizes

 No. Pixlery is not an official ID service.
 Requirements vary by country, agency, and application type.

 Yes.
-After background removal, zoom out or in and move the portrait until your head fits the guides.
+Zoom and move the portrait until your head fits the guides; background removal remains optional.

 04